Waboodoo/HTTP-Shortcuts/docs/faq.md

 If you want to share text via an HTTP shortcut, you can do so like this:

 1. Open the app
-2. Open the dropdown menu at the top right and select *Variables*
+2. Open the dropdown menu at the top right and select *Global Variables*
 3. Click the + button and select *Static Variable* as the variable type
 4. Enter a name for the variable
 5. **Tick the *Allow 'Share...'* checkbox